Theresa Clay: MI5 career

 Early in World War II, Clay was recruited into MI5 to assist Victor Rothschild, Miriam's brother.
 He was running a counter-sabotage section, trying to protect scientific and industrial targets from German attack and espionage.
 Although she never attained officer rank (MI5 had no female officers during the war after the dismissal of Jane Archer) Clay was closely involved with the running of the "Fifth Column" operation, in which the MI5 officer Eric Roberts masqueraded as a Gestapo spy in order to identify British fascist sympathisers.
 She stayed on after the war, and left in 1948.

 Later life

-Clay married the widower Rodney G. Searight, a wealthy retired businessman who spent most of his life in the Middle East, in 1975.
+Clay married widower Rodney G. Searight, a wealthy retired businessman who spent most of his life in the Middle East, in 1975.
 She continued to live at Kensington Park Gardens until after her husband's death in 1991.
 She died on 17 March 1995, at a nursing home in Dorset.
 After her marriage, she retired from the British Museum; today her papers, drawings, and correspondence are held there.
+Unlike other staff members, Clay does not have a biography on the British Museum website.